Wartime wonder, masculine nasty woman, tragicomedienne.

 Pearle Harbour Presents

 Justin Miller (artistic director) is a queer, Toronto-based theatre artist.
 As a creator, his work explores bouffon, clown, drag, and the writing that can be magnified by those styles.
 As a writer, he's the author of seven full-length shows in the Pearle Harbour series.
-As an actor, his work has been called "riveting" (NOW) and "a tour de force" (Stage Door).
-He has won the Audience Choice Award at SummerWorks; nominations include the Dora Award for Outstanding Male Performance, and Outstanding Solo Performance by My Entertainment World.
+As an actor, his work has been called "riveting" (NOW) and "a tour de force" (Stage Door), and is Dora-nominated for Outstanding Performance.

-Rebecca Ballarin (co-founder, director) is a freelance director and producer, and an alumna of the Centre for Theatre, Drama and Performance Studies at the University of Toronto.
-In addition to her training under Leah Cherniak at U of T, she has completed directing workshops with Adam Seelig, Matthew Jocelyn, and Kim Collier.
-Rebecca also has experience as an arts administrator, having held positions at the U of T Drama Centre, Canadian Stage, and Theatre Ontario.
+Rebecca Ballarin (artistic producer) is a freelance director and producer, and an alumna of the Centre for Theatre, Drama and Performance Studies at the University of Toronto.
+In addition to her training under Leah Cherniak at U of T, she has completed directing workshops with Adam Seelig, Matthew Jocelyn, Kim Collier, and Jackie Maxwell.
+Most recently she directed Life in a Box for the Toronto Fringe Festival, 291 for the Parados Festival, and Hedwig and the Angry Inch for Hart House Theatre.
+Rebecca also has experience as an arts administrator; she is currently the Network Coordinator for SPARC (Supporting Performing Arts in Rural and Remote Communities) and has also held positions at the U of T Drama Centre, Canadian Stage, and Theatre Ontario.

-Giuseppe Condello (SM) is a Toronto based stage manager, theatre technician and budding lighting designer.
+Giuseppe Condello (production/stage manager) is a Toronto-based stage manager, theatre technician and lighting designer.
 He has managed stages for Canadian Rep Theatre's remount of TOUGH!
 (2016) and Dreams (2016) by Wajdi Mouawad.
-As lighting designer, Giuseppe lit the stage for the world premiere of George F. Walker's Damage Done (2016), and more recently, The Beckett Shorts (2017) for director Adam Paolozza.
-Giuseppe has been Pearle's stage manager since the very beginning, and has become her good luck charm.
+As lighting designer, Giuseppe lit the stage for the world premiere of George F. Walker's Damage Done (2016), and Adam Paolozza’s The Beckett Shorts (2017).
+Giuseppe has been Pearle's stage manager since the very beginning, and has become her good luck charm and archangel.

-Kelly Anderson, Sandra Balcovske, Emma Bortolon-Vettor, Sara Bortolon-Vettor, Nicole Byblow, Deanna Choi, Steven Conway, Tom Arthur Davis, Marcel Dragonieri, Karen Hines, Keith Lam, Byron Laviolette, Erin Lawson, Kate LeDeuce, Kat Letwin, Jareth Li, Deborah Lim, Edith Nataprawira, Joseph Pagnan, Jivesh Parasram, Steph Raposo, Haley Reap, Mirabella Sundar Singh, David Benjamin Tomlinson, John Turner, Amanda Wong.
+Kelly Anderson, Sandra Balcovske, Emma Bortolon-Vettor, Sara Bortolon-Vettor, Nicole Byblow, Jesse Byiers, Deanna Choi, Tom Arthur Davis, Marcel Dragonieri, Karen Hines, Keith Lam, Byron Laviolette, Erin Lawson, Kate LeDeuce, Kat Letwin, Jareth Li, Deborah Lim, Edith Nataprawira, Joseph Pagnan, Jiv Parasram, Steph Raposo, Haley Reap, Mirabella Sundar Singh, David Benjamin Tomlinson, John Turner, Amanda Wong.